mjfusa/Message-Center-Agent/suggested_prompts/prompting_guide.md

 # Prompting Guide for Message Center Agent

 Below are concise natural-language query patterns that can be used with the Message Center Agent.
-Use these patterns as templates you can paste into the Message Center Agent.
+Use these patterns as templates you can paste into the Message Center Agent for both Message Center posts and Microsoft 365 Roadmap items.

-## Overview
+## Message Center Posts Overview
 - value[] (message object) — per-property patterns
   - **id**
     - Natural language: "Get message MC172851" / "Show message with id MC172851"